shdam/pairedGSEA/README.md

 ## Report issues

-If you have any issues or questions regarding the use of pairedGSEA, please do not hesitate to raise an issue on GitHub.
+If you have any issues or questions regarding the use of `pairedGSEA`, please do not hesitate to raise an issue on GitHub.
 In this way, others may also benefit from the answers and discussions.